How Does Secure Socket Layer (SSL or TLS) Work?

-- Client makes a connection to company.com with its computer (e.g. from his web browser if this is a web site).
+- Jason makes a connection to company.com with its computer (e.g. from his web browser if this is a web site).
 This connection is made to a special “port” (address) on company.com that is set up for SSL communications only (alternately, Jason could connect to a non-secure port and the initiate a secure connection after the fact … see SSL vs TLS – what’s the difference).

-- When Client connects to company.com on its SSL-secured port, indicating that he wants a secure connection and specifying what level of SSL security he knows how to use (e.g. what versions and Ciphers his programs can use), the company sends back its public key (and some other information, like what Ciphers it supports).
+- Jason connects to company.com on its SSL-secured port, indicating that he wants a secure connection and specifying what level of SSL security he knows how to use (e.g. what versions and Ciphers his programs can use), the company sends back its public key (and some other information, like what Ciphers it supports).

-- Client gets the public key and decides if it is OK…
+- Jason gets the public key and decides if it is “OK”…

 - If the public key has expired, this could be a problem (these are only valid for a certain number of years before they have to be re-verified)

-- If the public key claims to be for some domain that is not company.com that could be a problem.
+- If the public key claims to be for some domain that is not company.com that could be a significant problem.

-- Client has the public key for Thawte (and many other third party companies) stored in its computer — because these come with the computer.
-Thus, client can decrypt the validation information, prove the validation is from Thawte and verify that the public key is certified by Thawte.
-If Client trusts Thawte, then Client can trust that he/she is really communicating with Company.
-If Client doesn’t trust Thawte, or whatever Third Party company is actually being used, then the identity of who is running the computers to which Client is connecting is suspect.
+- Jason has the public key for Thawte (and many other third party companies) stored in its computer — because these come with the computer.
+Thus, Jason can decrypt the validation information, prove the validation is actually from Thawte, and verify that the public key is certified by Thawte.
+If Jason trusts Thawte, then he can trust that he is really communicating with Company.
+If Jason doesn’t trust Thawte, or whatever Third Party verification company is actually being used, then the identity of who is running the servers to which Jason is connecting is suspect.